DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture7.md

 > - Historical returns are normally distributed
 > - The volatility parameter is constant

-The below plots display common stylised features of fi nancial returns:
+The below plots display common stylised features of financial returns:
 - Non-normality:
   -  Spiked mean.
   -  Narrow shoulders.